SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

    Usually the STON is installed on the OS disk.
    The log is also configured on the identical disk where OS is installed.
-   However, the log is recording real time service status, the disk is always suffered from write load.
+   The log records real time service status, thus, it causes write load.

    STON utilizes disks in the RAID 0 setting.
    Depending on the required performance of the client's service, RAID may or may not be adopted.